8 Ways to Get Daily Language Practice on Your Coffee Break

 Daily language practice is so much easier when you have other people to motivate you and you’ll be able to share ideas and bounce questions off of each other.

-Top tip: Set a task for each meeting so that there’s some kind of focus and you’re not tempted to simply chat about the hottie who works in the office next door.
+Top tip: Set a task for each meeting so that there’s some kind of focus and you’re not tempted to simply chat about work stuff.

 8. Watch commercials in your target language